 As many experienced mommies and daddies now know, that first night home with a new baby — especially your first baby — can be a little bit of a doozy.
 I know it was for us.
 In the hospital, you have help.
 Once you get home, you are all on your own, and you alone are responsible for keeping this helpless, screaming creature alive.
 It’s terrifying.
 I really think they should tell you that.
 They should prepare you for what’s about to happen.
 I can remember sobbing all night that first night home with Savannah (our oldest) because she would not stop crying, and nothing we tried seemed to work.
 We called the pediatrician’s after-hours hotline so many times, that they told us to stop calling — “some newborns just cry” they said — and moved our new baby appointment to the next morning, bright and early.
 We stumbled in, half put-together — it is a miracle we remembered our shoes.

 Thankfully, with baby number two we knew what to expect.
 It went a whole lot more smoothly the second time around. 😉 By the time we made it home with Brooklyn, we were practically parenting experts.
 Okay not really, but at least we had a bit of a clue.
 That’s a step in the right direction, am I right?

-I really have no sage words of wisdom on the subject.
+I have no sage words of wisdom on the subject.
 I wish I did.
-But if you find yourself alone with a brand new screaming baby in the near future, remember this: take a deep breath, and soak it all in.
+But if you find yourself alone with a brand new screaming baby soon, remember this: take a deep breath, and soak it all in.
 Because all too quickly your little bitty baby will be heading off to kindergarten.
-Let go of your schedule, and all of your expectations.
+Let go of your schedule and all of your expectations.
 Allow yourself to fall madly, deeply in love with this tiny little human who keeps you up all night.
 This too shall pass; and when it does you will miss it like crazy.
 Trust me on this.